rubensgomes/misc-cpp-projs/README.md

 ## Build and Run

 A simple Makefile is provided in each folder to build the application.
 The user should review the Makefile to ensure that its settings (like INCLUDE and LIB paths) are appropriately set for the environment.

 To run a build at the Linux shell type:

-    make clean; make
+    make clean; make depend; make

-To clean your .depend file listing:
+To clean your build:

-    make distclean
+    make clean